OrdnanceSurvey/openspace-ios-sdk/README.md

 Description
 -------

 The ordnancesurvey-ios-sdk enables access to [Ordnance Survey](http://www.ordnancesurvey.co.uk/) services for iOS based devices.
-It provides access to a number of mapping layers and gazetteer lookups from the OS OpenSpace service and has a similar API to Apple's Mapkit, so that moving from Apple mapping to OS Openspace is simple, see [Converting](#converting-apple-mapkit).
+It provides access to a number of mapping layers and gazetteer lookups from the OS OpenSpace Pro service and has a similar API to Apple's Mapkit, so that moving from Apple mapping to OS OpenSpace Pro is simple, see [Converting](#converting-apple-mapkit).

-Developers who wish to use the OpenSpace on-line services will need to register and obtain an API Key for either the Ordnance Survey [OpenSpace](http://www.ordnancesurvey.co.uk/oswebsite/web-services/os-openspace/api/) or [OpenSpace Pro](http://www.ordnancesurvey.co.uk/oswebsite/web-services/os-openspace/pro/) services.
+Developers who wish to use the OpenSpace Pro on-line services will need to register and obtain an API Key for either the Ordnance Survey [OpenSpace](http://www.ordnancesurvey.co.uk/oswebsite/web-services/os-openspace/api/) or [OpenSpace Pro](http://www.ordnancesurvey.co.uk/oswebsite/web-services/os-openspace/pro/) services.

 This SDK is available as a static framework, see the [Getting started](#getting-started) guide for instructions about downloading and importing into your own application or try a [demo app](#demo-projects) to get started quickly.